Skip to main content

 Real-World Examples

-Trail Race Pacing: If you hit a sustained 10% climb in a trail race, a 7:00/km climbing pace corresponds to roughly 4:13/km GAP.
+Trail Race Pacing: If you hit a sustained 10% climb in a trail race, a 7:00/km climbing pace corresponds to roughly 5:15/km GAP.
 That helps explain why a climb can feel extremely hard even when the watch shows a slow split.
+A Minetti-based figure for the same climb would read about 4:13/km — flattering, but not a pace you could hold on the flat right afterwards.

 Limitations and When to Use Caution

 GAP becomes less accurate at extreme grades (above 20% uphill or below -10% downhill) where running biomechanics change significantly.
 At very steep grades, many runners power-hike rather than run, which has different energy costs.
+The model is calibrated to +/-30% and clamps beyond that, so a wall steeper than 30% is priced as a 30% wall.
+Very short ramps are damped too: the full sustained-grade cost only applies from about 500m of climbing up, because a 30-second surge over a rise does not cost what a 20-minute climb does.
 GAP also doesn't account for technical terrain, altitude, cumulative fatigue over ultra distances, or individual differences in uphill versus downhill running economy.
 Use it as a guide, not an absolute rule.

 Practical Applications